lmrodriguezr/Polloc/README.md

 1.  **Install the requirements**.
 Remember, you can find the Perl modules in [CPAN](cpan.org).

 2.  **Download** the library.
-There are several alternatives.
-    However, we love git:
+There are several alternatives, but we love git:

 	mkdir Polloc
 	cd Polloc
 	git init
 	git clone git://github.com/lmrodriguezr/Polloc
-    cd ..
-    mv Polloc <wherever-the-perl-libraries-are> # For example /usr/lib/perl5/site_perl
+	cp -r lib/Polloc <wherever-the-perl-libraries-are> # For example /usr/lib/perl5/site_perl

-3.  **Start developing**.
+3.  **Use the package**.
 See the following section for some examples.

+4. Familiar enough?
+We are glad to listen than, **start developing**.
-Also, you can check the documentation within the modules using perldoc (or any other Pod interpreter).
+    You can check the documentation within the modules using perldoc (or any other Pod interpreter), or contact us at for questions and features requests.

 Usage
 -----